 Princeton University’s commitment to fostering a community where all can thrive is underpinned by ongoing efforts to tell a more complete narrative of the University's past and present.

 The activities highlighted below comprise a sample of these efforts.
-Please visit the About page for more information.

 Native American and Indigenous Peoples